 - Good quality olive oil

-- A herb basil or mint would be nice
+- herb of choice basil or mint would be nice

 - Some toasted nuts pine nuts or walnuts would be lovely